Updated on September 9, 2021

 Also, often times after the buyer discovers the true as is condition of the property, the buyer will make a request for repair prior to closing escrow and waiving their contingencies.
 If seller refuses to make the repairs then buyer can back out if they do not like the “as is” condition.

 At Schorr Law, we have extensive experience dealing with residential and commercial sales or purchases.
+If you are going through a real estate purchase and sale dispute Los Angeles, Schorr Law has the top rated real estate attorney Los Angeles California.
 To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form.
+Call 310-954-1877 to schedule a consult.